camunda/camunda/docs/src/java-client/get-started.md

 Save the BPMN diagram and switch back to the main class.

-Add the following lines to open a [task subscription] for the first task's type:
+Add the following lines to open a [task subscription] for the first tasks type:

 ```java
 package io.zeebe;